Uberspace/lab/source/guide_gitea.rst

 Installation
 ============

 Like a lot of Go software, gitea is distributed as a single binary.
-Download Gitea's latests `release <https://github.com/go-gitea/gitea/releases/latest>`_, verify the checksum specified in the respective ``.sha256`` file and finally make sure that the file can be executed.
+Download Gitea's latest `release <https://github.com/go-gitea/gitea/releases/latest>`_, verify the checksum specified in the respective ``.sha256`` file and finally make sure that the file can be executed.